Stan's Food Restaurant: Reception

-"Stan's Food Restaurant" was met with generally positive reception from television critics and fans alike.
-It currently holds an average score of 6.9/10 by users of the Internet Movie Database, based on 38 votes.
 Emily VanDerWerff of The A.V.
-Club wrote a review with mixed reactions.
-He wrote, "I don't have a lot to say about tonight's American Dad, which had a lot of my favorite elements of the show, from Stan and Roger working together to Stan trying to realize some long lost childhood dream to Steve putting up with someone who's bonkers just to get laid, but never gelled as much as I wanted it too."
-However, he went on to praise the humor of the episode, writing, "There were plenty of laughs, like Stan and Roger putting their argument on hold to go witness the birth of a baby calf or the increasingly insane list of things on Stan's restaurant."
-Concluding the review for the episode, he wrote, "I think where the episode ultimately didn't work as well for me was when the dueling restaurants plotline came along, simply because that split up Roger and Stan into two separate stories in an episode that didn't have room for that sort of thing.
+Club wrote a review with mixed reactions, concluding "I think where the episode ultimately didn't work as well for me was when the dueling restaurants plotline came along, simply because that split up Roger and Stan into two separate stories in an episode that didn't have room for that sort of thing.
 I get why it happened, and I liked Stan realizing his dream [...], but it felt like there was more to mine here than actually got mined, and that made the episode a funny one that didn't quite have a strong story to hold it together.
 He went on to give the episode a B−, the third highest grade of the night, beating out The Cleveland Show episode "Little Man on Campus", but scoring lower than The Simpsons episode "Lisa Simpson, This Isn't Your Life" and Family Guy episode "Baby, You Knock Me Out".
 Jason Hughes of TV Squad gave a positive review for the episode, writing, "It was fun seeing Stan's restaurant actually succeed, once he got out from under the yoke of Roger taking over the first dream.
-Maybe pancake plates and chocolate chip meatballs are things MacFarlane has actually considered.
-I think the MacFarlane universe is big enough now to support a restaurant chain.
-Maybe he could partner with a theme park on rides."
+Maybe pancake plates and chocolate chip meatballs are things MacFarlane has actually considered."